ADGEfficiency/data-science-south/content/blog/attention-from-scratch.md

 The dimensionality of the embeddings and weights determine the dimensionality of the query, key and value vectors:

-1. The query dimensionality is set by the embedding dimension and an arbitrary dimension `lang:python:d_query`,
+1. The query dimensionality is set by the embedding dimension and an arbitrary dimension `d_query`,
-2. The key dimensionality is set by the query dimensionality `lang:python:d_query`,
+2. The key dimensionality is set by the query dimensionality `d_query`,
-3. The values dimensionality is set by the values dimension `lang:python:d_values`.
+3. The values dimensionality is set by the values dimension `d_values`.

-The values dimension `lang:python:d_values` is arbitrary, and will set the size of the output context vector.
+The values dimension `d_values` is arbitrary, and will set the size of the output context vector.

 <!--phmdoctest-share-names-->
 ```python